mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 The calendar module is part of the essentials module in Hexa Center.
 Use the calendar function to create appointments, view your colleagues appointments and create video calls.

+## 1. Calendar definition

+The calendar functionality in Hexa Center allows users to schedule and organize appointments, providing a centralized platform for managing time-sensitive tasks and events.
+View users' appointments, create appointments yourself, send out emails notifying users of your new or existing appointment, etc.

-## 1. Navigating the calendar overview
+## 2. Navigating the calendar overview

-The calendar overview can be found by navigating to the Calendar tab, found under the section `General`.
+To access the calendar overview, navigate to the Calendar tab located under the General section.
 The layout of the calendar overview is very similar to what most users are used to, bearing resemblance to the likes of Google and MacOS calendar apps.

-### 1.1 Collapsing the navigation menu
+### 2.1 Collapsing the navigation menu

 To collapse, or hide, the navigation menu, click on the small arrow icon located at the very top of the calendar overview page.
 This action will entirely conceal the menu, providing a more spacious view of the calendar content.

 ![Calendar collapse button](/images/guide/calendar-navigation-collapse-button.jpg "Calendar collapse button")

-### 1.2 Navigating through dates
+### 2.2 Navigating through dates

 By clicking on one the available time scope options: `month`, `week`, `workweek`, or `day`, you can switch between focused and broader overviews.